-The use of broader earnings measures-such as including self-employment earnings, using weekly earnings of all workers, or using annual earnings of full time workers-does not alter the principal findings from our benchmark analysis based on weekly wage and salary earnings of full time workers.
+The use of broader earnings measures - such as including self-employment earnings, using weekly earnings of all workers, or using annual earnings of full-time workers - does not alter the principal findings from our benchmark analysis based on weekly wage and salary earnings of full-time workers.
 However, the use of broader measures of the impact of education does increase the magnitudes of the estimated returns, in some cases quite substantially.
-These increases in magnitude occur because higher education is associated with the quantity of work as well as a "skill premium."
+These increases in the magnitudes of the returns arise because higher education is associated with the quantity of work - as well as a "skill premium."
 The use of broader measures also tends to result in greater growth in the return to education over the period 1980-2005.